momentum-mod/docs/_posts/guides/2019-08-23-guide_create-docs-page.md

 ### Creating the File

 {:.notice--info}
-If you are creating a new file for the first time, it is recommended to look at the [https://jekyllrb.com/docs/posts/](Jekyll documentation page on posts) to get an idea of what this site runs on.
+If you are creating a new file for the first time, it is recommended to look at the [Jekyll documentation page on posts](https://jekyllrb.com/docs/posts/) to get an idea of what this site runs on.

 A new page should be created inside of the `_posts` directory.
 Since this site uses Jekyll, a documentation page is going to have to follow their "blog post" file format: